uvarc/rc-learning/content/notes/rivanna-intro/overview_of_rivanna/overview_storage.md

 ### Home Directory

 When you log in, you will be in your home directory, e.g. /home/mst3k.
-Each home directory on Rivanna has 50GB of storage capacity.
+Each home directory on has 50GB of storage capacity.
 The home directory is for individual use and is not shareable with other users.

 ### Scratch Directory